blockvis/civic-sip-wp/README.txt

 Allow users to securely login and register for your site using the <a href="https://www.civic.com/secure-identity-platform">Civic Secure Identity Platform</a>.
 To get started, you will need to register with the <a href="https://www.civic.com/app">Civic app</a> and then use the app to log into the <a href="https://sip-partners.civic.com/">developer portal</a> to obtain your App ID and API keys.

 Note: This plugin requires that the <a href="http://php.net/manual/en/book.gmp.php">php-gmp extension</a> is installed on your WordPress server.
-PHP version 5.6 or 7.x is required.
+PHP version 7.x is required.
+For PHP 5.6 compatibility, use plugin version 1.x.

 The latest source code and development progress is available on <a href="https://github.com/blockvis/civic-sip-wp">GitHub</a>.